knoxa/knoxa.github.io/history/roman/chronology.md

-# Chronology
+# Constructing a chronology

 From [chronology.xhtml](chronology.xhtml) I can generate [events.graphml](events.graphml).
 The earliest events look like this ...

 ![Julio-Claudian Family Tree](events.svg "A chronology")

-This is a preorder of instances and intervals as described [here](/chronology).
+This is a preorder of instances and intervals as described [here](/reasoning/chronology).

 ## How it works